AlbertBarbashahinyan2/scheduling-assignment/README.md

 Example:

 ```
-Enter the number of processes: 4
+Enter number of processes: 4
+Enter Arrival Time for Process 1: 0
-Enter the arrival time and burst time for process 1: 0 8
+Enter Burst Time for Process 1: 8
+Enter Arrival Time for Process 2: 1
-Enter the arrival time and burst time for process 2: 1 4
+Enter Burst Time for Process 2: 4
+Enter Arrival Time for Process 3: 2
-Enter the arrival time and burst time for process 3: 2 9
+Enter Burst Time for Process 3: 9
+Enter Arrival Time for Process 4: 3
-Enter the arrival time and burst time for process 4: 3 5
+Enter Burst Time for Process 4: 5
 ```

 ---